trustbloc/fabric-mod/docs/source/smartcontract/smartcontract.md

 system chaincodes must be handled with extreme care as they are fundamental to the correct functioning of a Hyperledger Fabric network.
-For example, if a system chaincode is not developed correctly, one peer node may update its copy of the world state or blockchain differently to another peer node.
-This lack of of consensus is one form of a **ledger fork**, a very undesirable situation.
+For example, if a system chaincode is not developed correctly, one peer node may update its copy of the world state or blockchain differently compared to another peer node.
+This lack of consensus is one form of a **ledger fork**, a very undesirable situation.

 <!--- Licensed under Creative Commons Attribution 4.0 International License
 https://creativecommons.org/licenses/by/4.0/ -->